ArcticaProject/WebSites.WWW/content/markdown/community/irc-meeting.md

+.. pub: 1
+.. description: The Arctica Project's Community.
+.. title: IRC Meeting HowTo

-# Steps to run an Arctica team meeting
+# Steps to run an IRC team meeting for the Arctica Project
 * * *

+## What is a team meeting?

+Basically, whenever it comes to the situation that more than one or two people start discussing issues relevant to the projects course, relevant to some aspect of the development within the Arctica Project.

+There are two types of meetings:

+- Regular / scheduled meetings
+- Spontaneous meetings that deserve a protocol

+## Spontaneous meetings

+## Regular / Scheduled Team Meetings

-## Step1: Announcement
+### Step1: Announcement

 - Send an email announcement out to the list with the following template and agree with the members when to run it.